Justin-Barlowe/emsprotocolapplication/README.md

-# EMS Protocol Application
+# EMS Protocol Application (Work in Progress)

-### Work in Progress

-Welcome to the EMS Protocol Application - a tool for Emergency Medical Services protocols, policies and procedures, designed to operate seamlessly across web and Android platforms.
-This project leverages the Angular framework, complemented by the power of Capacitor for native app functionality, ngx-extended-pdf-viewer for viewing PDF documents, and Bootstrap for responsive styling.
+Welcome to the EMS Protocol Application, an evolving and dynamic tool for Emergency Medical Services.
+Currently in active development, this application is crafted to provide critical information and functionalities across web and Android platforms—with an iOS version planned for release in the near future.
+Developed with the Angular framework, this project incorporates Capacitor for cross-platform native app capabilities, ngx-extended-pdf-viewer for comprehensive PDF viewing options, and Bootstrap for intuitive, responsive design.

 ## Getting Started